Alfred-Sabitzer/microk8s-ubuntu/setup/openBao/README.md

 - `openbao-values.yaml`: Helm values for OpenBao deployment.
 Customize for your environment.
 - `openbao-ingress.yaml`: Ingress for secure, local access to OpenBao.
 Edit `host`, `tls`, and `whitelist-source-range` as needed.

+## Security Warning

+- **Do not use this ConfigMap-based unseal key storage in production.**
+  Store unseal keys and root tokens securely outside the cluster.

 ## Troubleshooting

 - Check OpenBao pods and services: